The health benefits and stress reduction explained

 Nature Connectedness is a measurable, psychological construct that captures one’s level of kinship with the natural world.
 They have identified 5 pathways to increase nature connection – find out more here.

-Ready to reap the benefits of Forest Bathing?
+Ready to reap the benefits of Forest Bathing and Nature Connection?

-Feel free to get in touch with me if you have any questions or concerns about attending a session for health reasons.
-I try to make my sessions as accessible as possible to all.
+If you’re ready to give it a try feel free to get in touch.
+And if you have any questions or concerns about attending a session for health reasons drop me a line.
+I try to make my sessions as accessible as possible to all and many folk with mobility issues and fatigue have loved their experiences.
 Do just get in touch.